MichaelRumpler/MichaelRumpler.github.io/_pages/about.md

 permalink: /about/
 ---

-Hi, I'm Michael and I'm a software developer.
+Hi, I'm Michael and I'm a freelance software developer.

 I live with my wife and cat in a small town south of Vienna, Austria.
 I love to play Squash and Badminton, traveling and hiking.